PixelsCamp/talks/making-kodi-more-interesting-bringing-music-to-the-living-room_manuel-silva.md

 * bore our guests with the photos taken during our last vacations (and expect them to leave);
 * ...

-NOS Discos is a great place to get in touch with new Portuguese music for free but... who really accesses a web-site in these days?
+NOS Discos is a great place to get in touch with new Portuguese music for free but... who really accesses a web-site nowadays?
 Single purpose "apps" on our set-top boxes (media centres), phones and tablets (almost) killed the general purpose browser usage.
 So let's bring NOS Discos to the media centre and make music available at users' will!

 Speaker Bio
 -----------